Gebort/FESTU.Navigator/README.md

 ```

 Now you can run the app and experience it anywhere

+## Admin mode video demonstration

+An example of setting up navigation in a new space is available here (the video is too long for github): https://drive.google.com/file/d/11a_lTeQmXhMfE2AxJ8mg5ec34yCC1uoH/view?usp=sharing

 If you have any questions, you can email me: gerbort111@gmail.com